 PLACE is a database of motifs found in plant cis-acting regulatory DNA elements, all from previously published reports.
 It covers vascular plants only (But since April 2006, we changed the policy.
 See the release note for PLACE 26.0).
 In addition to the motifs originally reported, their variations in other genes or in other plant species reported later are also compiled.
 The PLACE database also contains a brief description of each motif and relevant literature with PubMed ID numbers.
 DDBJ/EMBL/GenBank nucleotide sequence databases accession numbers will be also included.
 See 'sample record'.
 List of entries can be found in 'place.dat'.

 How to use

-The query sequence can be searched for the presence of motifs identical with or similar to the previously reported cis-element motifs in the PLACE database by Signal Scan Search or by Homology Search (Sample of Signal Scan can be found in 'input.txt' and 'output.txt') .
+The query sequence can be searched for the presence of motifs identical with or similar to the previously reported cis-element motifs in the PLACE database by Signal Scan Search (Sample of Signal Scan can be found in 'input.txt' and 'output.txt') .